itsmesatyavir/onprover/README.md

 A Python automation bot that creates referral accounts on [OnProver]([https://onprover.orochi.network/](https://onprover.orochi.network/?referralCode=7R0g_forestarmy)) using a referral link.
 This tool is useful for growing your referral network automatically.

+⚠️ script is not owned by me it was shared to me from my members
 ## Features

 - Automated account registration